-There's par for a golf course, and then there are two other numbers on the scorecard: golf course rating and golf course slope (or, simply, rating and slope).
+There are lots of numbers on a golf scorecard, but there are two numbers most golfers don't understand: golf course rating and golf course slope (or, simply, rating and slope).
 You may have never looked too hard at slope and rating and you might be wondering what they are, what they tell you and how they're determined.

 What is golf course rating and how to calculate golf course rating